seangwright/kentico-xperience-13-style-guide/docs/guide/project-setup-and-configuration.md

 **Why?**

-Projects organized by features are more comprehensible because the feature folders end up being a list of the application's main entrypoints an functionality.
+Projects organized by features are more comprehensible because the feature folders end up being a list of the application's main entry points an functionality.
 The feature folders also aid in revealing the complexity level of a given feature compared to another.

 **Why?**